bozuko/bozuko/content/app/privacy.md

 ### MODIFICATIONS

 We may occasionally update this Privacy Policy to reflect changes in our practices.
-When we post modifications to this Privacy Policy, we will revise the ìLast Revisedî date at the top of this web page.
+When we post modifications to this Privacy Policy, we will revise the ‚ÄúLast Revised‚Äù date at the top of this web page.
 If we make any material modification to this Privacy Policy, we will notify you by prominently posting notice of the modifications on the Site.
 The modified Privacy Policy will be effective immediately upon posting on the Site.
 We recommend that you check the Site from time to time to inform yourself of any change in this Privacy Policy or any of our other policies.
 Your continued use of the Site after